schart/Math-Interpreter/README.md

 **(Parser) Method of parseFactor**:
 Convert potential tokens to integer from string text and thanks to which we can parse they.

+**(Parser) Method of parseParent**:
+With this function, we process our brackets with the most important priority, starting from the innermost brackets based on the processing priority.

 **(Parser) Method of parseExpression**:
 We processing multiply and divide in here.
 When we processing these, we offer integer from parseFactor.